pavel-shevchenko/loan-payments-aggregator/README.md

 ## About This Project

-This is a mortgage calculator and aggregator build using Laravel, Vue 3 with focus on Composition API, GraphQL with Lighthouse + Apollo Client 3 and Typescript code in AirBnB style.
+This is a mortgage calculator and aggregator with the ability to view the schedule of annuity, as well as differentiated loan payments.
+It is build using Laravel, Vue 3 with focus on Composition API, GraphQL with Lighthouse + Apollo Client 3 and Typescript code in AirBnB style.
 The project also uses the Ionic UI Components (mobile app framework).

 ## Requirements